arkansasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Are all Traffic Violations Handled the Same Way in Arkansas?

 Traffic violations in Arkansas may be handled the same way, irrespective of the nature of the violation.
-Fines and penalties may vary, depending on the nature of the violation, but the processes involved in responding and handling a citation for a traffic violation may remain the same in some cases and be based on the nature of the response i.e. Guilty responses may follow the same processes and Not Guilty pleas may follow the same processes.
+Fines and penalties may vary, depending on the nature of the violation.
+Still, the processes involved in responding to and handling a citation for a traffic violation may remain the same in some cases and be based on the nature of the response.
+For example, Guilty responses may follow the same processes, and Not Guilty pleas may follow the same processes.

 Can Arkansas Traffic Records be Sealed or Expunged?

-In Arkansas, defendants may apply for misdemeanor expungement, to seal records, whether the outcome was a guilty verdict or a not guilty verdict, or if the charges were dropped.
+In Arkansas, defendants may apply for misdemeanor expungement to seal records, whether the outcome was a guilty verdict, a not guilty verdict, or a dropped charge.
 Most misdemeanors are eligible for expungement on completion of the sentence.
-This includes after release from jail, end of probation, full payment of the fines, charges or restitution owed.
+This includes after release from jail, the end of probation, or full payment of the fines, charges, or restitution owed.
 A petition for expungement can be filed once this has elapsed.
 If the petition is denied, 90 days should pass before another petition can be re-filed.

 A DWI (Driving While Intoxicated) charge should have elapsed by 5 years before a petition for expungement can be filed.
 If the petition is denied, 1 year should elapse before the petition can be re-filed.

-A misdemeanor traffic offense is ineligible for expungement if a Commercial Driver’s License was involved in the incident, or if at the time of filing for expungement a similar charge was pending for the same violation being petitioned for.
-A petitioner is not eligible to file for expungement if he/she still has an open case against them.
+A misdemeanor traffic offense is ineligible for expungement if a Commercial Driver's License was involved in the incident, or if, when filing for expungement, a similar charge was pending for the same violation being petitioned for.
+A petitioner cannot file for expungement if they have an open case against them.

-How Does One End Up in a Arkansas Traffic Court?
+How Does One End Up in an Arkansas Traffic Court?

-One may end up in an Arkansas traffic court when a ticket is issued for a traffic violation by a law enforcement officer and the offense being cited for, requires a mandatory court appearance to respond.
+One may end up in Arkansas traffic court when a ticket is issued for a traffic violation by a law enforcement officer, and the cited offense requires a mandatory court appearance to respond.
 One may also end up in traffic court if one wishes to plead Not Guilty and contest the charges by trial in court.

 Which Courts in Arkansas Have Jurisdiction to Hear Traffic Violation Matters?

-Traffic violations and related matters, in Arkansas, are heard in District Court.
-District Courts are courts that exercise territorial jurisdiction within judicial districts.
-They are served by full-time judges and have subject matter jurisdiction over traffic violations, misdemeanors and violations of state law and local ordinances, where the amount in controversy is not above $25,000.
+Traffic violations and related matters are heard in the District Court in Arkansas.
+District courts exercise territorial jurisdiction within judicial districts.
+Full-time judges serve them and have subject matter jurisdiction over traffic violations, misdemeanors, and violations of state law and local ordinances, where the amount in controversy is not above $25,000.

 How to Prepare for Traffic Court in Arkansas